I Wish I Was Queer So I Could Get Chicks

 "I Wish I Was Queer So I Could Get Chicks" is the second single from American rap rock band Bloodhound Gang's second studio album, One Fierce Beer Coaster (1996).
 Released as a single in 1997, the song charted in New Zealand, reaching number 32 that October.
 An alternate version was recorded as a B-side, featuring a crooning vocal over Nashville country/lounge backing.

 Content

 The satirical song is entirely about the belief that girls only like gay men.
 The lyrics reference the stereotype that gay men are often better looking and more sensitive than heterosexual men, enjoy the band Depeche Mode and avant garde ballet, and how Jimmy Pop, the band's singer, wishes that he could be a homosexual to be more successful with women.

 Reception

-Writing in The Advocate (a leading US magazine for gay readers), Barry Walters described the song as "annoying" but admitted the band's stereotypes of homosexuals were somewhat accurate, "especially the Depeche Mode part".
+Writing in the LGBT magazine The Advocate, Barry Walters described the song as "annoying" but admitted the band's stereotypes of homosexuals were somewhat accurate, "especially the Depeche Mode part".
+Passing mention in The Rolling Stone Album Guide cited the song as an example of the band's "easy to offend" lyrics, while The Encyclopedia of Popular Music described it as an example of the band's "school boy level of humour".